Terry Pitt: Labour Party Head of Research

 As a committed supporter of the Labour Party, Pitt had joined the Research Department under Peter Shore before the 1964 general election.
 When Shore was elected to Parliament in the election, Pitt applied for the post of Head of the Research Department.
 He was appointed early in 1965, after an internal candidate who was favourite for the role resigned on being told that it would not be expanded and salaries would not be raised.
 The Research Department had a small staff and a crucial role as a new general election was likely to follow within a short period.

 Pitt played a key role in running the Labour Party's campaign in the 1966 general election, drafting a manifesto for January 1966, and sitting on each morning's meeting discussing campaign tactics.

-He took a particular interest in the Labour Party Young Socialists and challenged the entryist tactics of the various Trotskyite groups by the force of his argument for a democratic Socialist party, thus encouraging the loyalist YS Action Committee, which held off the hard line groups for several years.
+He took a particular interest in the Labour Party Young Socialists and challenged the entryist tactics of the various Trotskyist groups by the force of his argument for a democratic Socialist party, thus encouraging the loyalist YS Action Committee, which held off the hard line groups for several years.